The Science of Life Purpose: Does It Really Lead to Happiness?

 They may be right; trying to find a life purpose makes some of us unhappy.

 For some, purpose comes naturally; they’ve known what they want from life since childhood.
 For others, including me, the purpose is not that clear and is ever-changing.
-Of course, we can make up our purpose as we go along, but what if we choose the wrong one?
+Of course, we can make up our life purpose as we go along, but what if we choose the wrong one?

 I want to talk about our purpose as individuals.
 No one can answer the question of our purpose in existence.
-We humans will never find out if we have a purpose in the universe or if we have never been intended to grow into populations of billions.
+We, humans, will never find out if we have a purpose in the universe or if we have never been intended to grow into populations of billions.

 Does everyone think about their purpose in life?